Getting your affairs in order

 When a client makes a Will with us in the current situation, we are also offering them the opportunity to have their Will re-executed in our office after the lockdown period has ended, to avoid any confusion about when or how the Will was signed.

 Looking after your financial and health matters

 Lasting Powers of Attorney (‘LPAs’) are legal documents that give your chosen attorney the legal authority to make decisions for you (‘the donor’) if you cannot do so yourself.
 They take two forms – one for property and financial matters and another for health and welfare matters.

 LPAS are particularly useful for helping the elderly and vulnerable as they may struggle to manage their own financial matters or make decisions in relation to their healthcare.
 In the current situation it is challenging to take instructions from someone who is isolating or who is in a care home.
 However, it can be done – discussions can be held over the telephone or via a video conference where possible.

 We continue to post documents to the donor for signature.
 The main issue to overcome is the need for a certificate provider, that is someone who can certify that the donor has the mental capacity to sign the LPA but we could discuss with the care home, carer, doctor or nurse as to how best to overcome this difficulty.
 It is also possible for an independent person who has known the donor for longer than 2 years to act in this role.

 Whilst LPAs are a great tool to help the elderly and vulnerable they can also be useful when you are temporarily incapacitated too, for example you are in hospital or not well enough to look after your own financial or healthcare matters.
 It is, therefore, important to consider putting an LPA in place now even if you think it may not be needed for some time.

-Blog post written by Jenny Walsh, solicitor in the Private Client team.
+Blog post written by Jenny Walsh, solicitor in the Wills & Probate team.